Notable market developments

 The Victorian Government is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.

-This page contains an embedded complex image file (Figure 1) that may not meet our minimum WCAG AA Accessibility standards.
+This page contains two embedded complex image files (Figures 1 and 2) that may not meet our minimum WCAG AA Accessibility standards.